 Making strong and targeted use of our powers, combining advice with conciliation and, where necessary, litigation we help people to achieve social change and ensure organisations can meet their legal and moral responsibilities under equality legislation and the Human Rights Act.

-We have published a landmark report of our section 31 Assessment of the extent to which HM Treasury met its legal obligations to consider the impact of Spending Review decisions on protected groups.
+In May 2012, we published a landmark report of the extent to which HM Treasury met its legal obligations to consider the impact of the Government’s 2010 Spending Review on people with protected characteristics.
+Since the Report, the Commission has been working with HM Treasury and others on the recommendations.
 View full details of the Assessment.

 Our inquiry looked at the effectiveness of the English care and support system in protecting and promoting the human rights of older people requiring or receiving home based care and support.
 We have now published our final report which reveals disturbing evidence that the poor treatment of many older people is breaching their human rights and that hundreds of thousands of older people lack protection under the Human Rights Act.
 Find out more about the home care Inquiry.